 This St. Paul attraction is one that the whole family can enjoy-- from the furry friends in the zoo to the exotic gardens located in the Conservatory, or the pleasant parks and lake.
 There are even rides and games located in “Como Town,” making for a little amusement park that the kids will love.

 4. Mill City Farmers Market

-Farmers Markets provide the perfect late morning outing and also an exceptional way to support local farmers and business owners.
+Farmers Markets provide the perfect morning outing and also an exceptional way to support local farmers and business owners.
 Visit this farmers market on a sunny Saturday and enjoy some of the other festivities that may be taking place such as Market Yoga!
 Check out the website here.

 5. Sculpture Garden